-- The identification of the appropriate source of the forecast macro-economic factors as the existing source of the forecast may not be updated and keep abreast of the unprecedented volatile economic change over the past year under the impact of the Covid-19. - The weighting assigned to the good, base, bad and Covid-19 scenario, and actual outcomes of the economic forecast as there are high uncertainty over the effectiveness of the pandemic measures, including the effectiveness of pandemic containment measures, the pace of the roll-out and effectiveness of vaccines and the possible emergence of new variants of the virus still under the control of the developed vaccines. - The estimation of the economic effects of the scenarios on ECL, as there is limited observable historical trend that can be reflected in the models that will actually represent the effects of the economic changes of the severity and speed brought about by the Covid-19 outbreak.
+- The identification of the appropriate source of the forecast macro-economic factors as the existing source of the forecast may not be updated and keep abreast of the unprecedented volatile economic change under the impact of the Covid-19. - The weighting assigned to the good, base, bad and Covid-19 scenario, and actual outcomes of the economic forecast as there are high uncertainty over the effectiveness of the pandemic measures, including the possible emergence of new variants of the virus still under the control of the developed vaccines. - The estimation of the economic effects of the scenarios on ECL, as there is limited observable historical trend that can be reflected in the models that will actually represent the effects of the economic changes of the severity and speed brought about by the Covid-19 outbreak.